What Causes White Spots or Dots on TV Screen | Remove White Spots Manually

 Articles, products, and services offered on this site are for informational purposes only.
-We recommend using caution and seeking professional advice.
-This site provides general information.
 We are part of the Amazon Services LLC Associates Program, an affiliate advertising program.
 Amazon.com is compensated for sales resulting from links on our website.

-Please review our disclaimer before taking action based on anything you read or see.
+Please review our disclaimer before acting based on anything you read or see.

 The white dots that may appear on your TV are an anomaly when the pixel system malfunctions.
-The reason is straightforward since each Pixel comes with three related colours and helps form the images.
+The reason is straightforward: Each Pixel comes with three related colors and helps form the images.

-The problem starts when the Pixel’s colours (blue, red, and green) get stuck and do not change when the TV is turned on.
-Then, not understanding the command given by the TV, the white colour appears, and you could notice it immediately on the screen.
+The problem starts when the Pixel’s colors (blue, red, and green) get stuck and do not change when the TV is turned on.
+Then, not understanding the command given by the TV, the white color appears, and you can notice it immediately on the screen.

 This is the effect of white dots, but we looked for a solution and brought it to you.
 Follow the series of steps below and solve the problem with your TV.